tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 Sort the data alphabetically by country.
 Then, present the data so that the medal classes are sorted by the number of medals awarded in descending order.
 (The medals awarded most should be at the top.)

-**Dry Walk-Through of the Solution:**
+**Dry Walkthrough of the Solution:**

-Do this dry walk-through in place of the live-coding exercise if you do not have a student volunteer.
+Do this dry walkthrough in place of the live-coding exercise if you do not have a student volunteer.

 Open the solution and explain the following: